-LG ELECTRONICS EARNS “TOP 1%” SUSTAINABILITY RANKING FROM S&P GLOBAL FOR THIRD YEAR IN A ROW
+LG Electronics Earns “Top 1%” Sustainability Ranking From S&P Global for Third Year in a Row

 News Summary

-• The company scored 77 out of 100 points, the highest in the Leisure Equipment & Products and Consumer Electronics industry category.

-• LG is one of only two Korean companies to achieve the “Top 1%” distinction out of 9,243 corporations evaluated.

-• The company was included in the Dow Jones Sustainability World Index for the 14th consecutive year, the longest record for a Korean home appliance company.
+- The company was included in the Dow Jones Best-in-Class World Index for the 14th consecutive year, the longest record for a Korean home appliance company.

-• Additional recognition came from an upgraded “AA” rating from MSCI and a “Platinum” rating from EcoVadis, highlighting consistent leadership across major global ESG evaluations.

 SEOUL, May 7, 2026 — LG Electronics (LG) has received a “Top 1%” ranking in S&P Global’s Corporate Sustainability Assessment (CSA) for the third consecutive year, with a score of 77 out of 100.
 LG achieved the highest marks in the CSA’s Leisure Equipment & Products and Consumer Electronics industry category, reflecting the company’s commitment to responsible environmental, social and governance (ESG) management.